nidhaloff/igel-ui/README.md

 Therefore, I started this project.
 I'm actually a bad designer/frontend developer, but I don't want to let people down, who requested this.
 Furthermore, it's very exciting to build such an app.
 Therefore, I'm hoping that the community will support me on developing this app, especially since I'm very busy these days!

 We tried to use tkinter to develop a GUI first, since it's a python GUI framework but that wasn't a good choice.
 You can check this [**issue**](https://github.com/nidhaloff/igel/issues/17) for more.
 That's why, I made some research and decided now to use the **electron** framework.
-It appears to be a great choice for developing cross platform desktop apps and since it uses html, css and js, so why not right? :D
+It appears to be a great choice for developing cross platform desktop apps and since it uses html, css and js, so why not right?

-**Please** consider contributing and further develop this tool, no matter how small the contribution is.
-Your contribution will help a lot of people/developers allover the world and you will make people's life easier.
-Hopefully, one day you will say that you helped developing this amazing tool that many people will use in the future ;)

 ## Installation